Mie-tronics supermodes and symmetry breaking in nonlocal metasurfaces: Diffractive Nonlocal Metasurfaces

 In coupled arrays, both dipole and quadrupole modes split into bonding and anti-bonding branches.
-Within diffraction theory, only the anti-bonding modes couple efficiently to the radiation continua, giving rise to observable diffractive bands.
+Within diffraction theory, only the anti-bonding supermodes couple efficiently to the radiation continua, giving rise to observable diffractive bands.
 Because dipole and quadrupole resonances occur at relatively low frequencies, their associated diffraction bands are spectrally well separated and tunable through geometry.
-Figures~\ref{F6}(b) and (c) illustrate this effect: reshaping the spherical unit cell into a hole-type geometry transforms the MD-based metasurface from reflection-dominated to transmission-dominated operation.
-The near-field maps obtained from RCWA (insets) confirm that these diffractive bands originate from the MD resonance.
+Figures~\ref{F7}(b,c) illustrate this effect: reshaping the spherical unit cell into a hole-type geometry transforms the MD-based metasurface from reflection-dominated to transmission-dominated operation.
+The near-field $H_x$ distributions obtained from RCWA (insets) confirm that these diffractive bands originate from the underlying MD resonance.
+These MD-based supermodes are commonly referred to as surface lattice resonances~\cite{Garcia2007colloquium,Castellanos2019lattice}.

-A key feature of these diffractive bands is their disappearance at normal incidence ($\theta = 0^\circ$ in Figs.~\ref{F6}(b),(c)), commonly referred to as symmetry-protected BICs.
-Although these BICs are typically associated with singly degenerate diffraction bands, their physical origin is often left unexamined.
-Mie-tronics provides a clear interpretation by analyzing how electromagnetic coupling occurs through either electric or magnetic field components~\cite{Awai2007coupling}.
+A key feature of these bands is their disappearance at normal incidence ($\theta = 0^\circ$), commonly referred to as symmetry-protected BICs.
+Although such BICs are typically associated with singly degenerate diffraction bands, their physical origin is often left unexamined.
+Mie-tronics provides a clear interpretation by considering how electromagnetic coupling occurs through either electric or magnetic field components~\cite{Awai2007coupling}.

-For the out-of-plane MD mode, magnetic coupling with a P-polarized wave is forbidden because the magnetic field of P polarization lies entirely in-plane and thus remains orthogonal to the out-of-plane MD moment.
-Electric coupling is likewise prohibited: the in-plane electric field of the MD mode is circularly symmetric and antisymmetric with respect to the P-polarization axis ($z$), as shown in Fig.~\ref{F3}(c), yielding a vanishing net coupling coefficient.
-Symmetry breaking can lift this restriction, as shown later for the T-shaped unit cell.
+For the $x$-oriented MD mode, magnetic coupling with a P-polarized wave is forbidden because the magnetic field of P polarization lies entirely in-plane ($yz$-plane) and is therefore orthogonal to the MD moment.
+Electric coupling is likewise prohibited: the in-plane electric field forms a circular displacement current that is antisymmetric with respect to the P-polarization axis ($z$) [Fig.~\ref{F3}(c)], resulting in a zero coupling coefficient.
+Symmetry breaking can lift this restriction, as demonstrated later for the T-shaped unit cell.